 Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

-Our objective with alternative investments is to increase absolute returns as a long-term investor to secure illiquidity premiums, regardless of the market direction and volatility.
+Our objective with alternative investments is to increase absolute returns as a longterm investor by securing an illiquidity premium.

 We started investing in alternative assets in 2009, with private equity, and have since steadily broadened our investment spectrum to include real estate, infrastructure and hedge funds, thereby building a balanced alternative portfolio.
-As of the end of 2017, KIC had recorded an annualized investment return since inception of 7.37% for alternative investments.
+As of the end of 2018, KIC's annualized investment return since inception for alternative investments was 7.40%.
 We continue to strengthen our alternative investment capabilities by expanding our network with global sovereign wealth funds, pension funds and GPs to explore promising investment opportunities, including co-investments.

-Real estate and infrastructure are leading tangible assets that are ideal for hedging against inflation.
-They are optimal for long-term investments due to their large investment scale and the value added opportunities they provide in accordance with economic growth.
+Real estate and infrastructure are leading real assets that are ideal for hedging against inflation.
+They are optimal for long-term investments due to their large investment scale and the value-added opportunities they provide in accordance with economic growth.
 Demand for these assets from global institutional investors continues to grow because of their suitability for long-term investment.

-Hedge fund investments adopt a variety of tactics and strategies, which can be classified largely as equity long-short, global macro, commodity trading advisors, fixed-income and event-driven strategies.
+Hedge fund investments adopt a variety of tactics and strategies, which can be classified largely as equity long-short, global macro, commodity trading advisors (CTA), fixed-income and event-driven strategies.
 We aim to diversify our investments across multiple hedge fund strategies to achieve sustainable long-term profitability.